Multi Vita Revolution™

 - May decrease muscle damage.

-- Studies have found patients to experienced reduced joint pain with MSM supplementation.
+- Studies have found patients to experienced reduced joint discomfort with MSM supplementation.

 Green tea contains the powerful antioxidant EGCG and other catechins that have been observed to have several beneficial effects on health and body composition.